Wolverine and the X-Men (TV series): Home media

+In September 25, 2007, Liberation Entertainment secured worldwide home media rights to the series except in the United States.

 United Kingdom

-The first announced DVD was a UK release by Liberation Entertainment, which was set to be released in November 2008 However, the UK branch of Liberation closed, leaving the release cancelled.
-E1 Entertainment finally released the series starting with a Volume 1 release featuring the first 7 episodes in April 2009.
-The second volume was released on October 19, 2009, to coincide with the release of X-Men Origins: Wolverine on DVD.
-This volume contained an additional 7 episodes.
-On February 8, 2010, Volume 3 was released containing the next 6 episodes, leaving the last 6 episodes to be released in Volume 4 on July 26, 2010.
-The complete boxed set with all twenty-six episodes was released on July 11, 2011.
+In April 2009, it was announced that E1 Entertainment had secured distribution rights to the series.
+Liberation, who held worldwide rights, had closed down their UK branch the October prior, hence the change in distributor.
+E1 released their first DVD release of the series in May 2009, containing seven episodes.
+The company released the rest of the series in three more numbered volumes - Volume 2 on October 19 (to coincide with the release of X-Men Origins: Wolverine on DVD), Volume 3 on February 8, 2010, and Volume 4 on July 26, 2010.
+The first two volumes contain seven episodes, while the last two contain six episodes.
+The complete boxed set with all twenty-six episodes was released by Entertainment One on July 11, 2011.

 United States

-The holder of the DVD license for the show in the US is Lionsgate Entertainment (who partners with Marvel Animation).
+On July 31, 2008, Marvel Entertainment announced that their long-term partner Lionsgate Home Entertainment would distribute the series on DVD in the United States.
 On April 21, 2009, they released Volume 1: Heroes Return Trilogy featuring the first three episodes.
 The next release, Volume 2: Deadly Enemies came out on July 21, 2009, and features the next five episodes.
 Volume 3: Beginning of the End was released on November 3, 2009, with five more episodes.
 Volume 4: Fate of the Future was released on February 2, 2010, with five more episodes.
 Volume 5: Revelation was released on May 4, 2010, along with Volume 5 of X-Men: The Animated Series.
 Marvel formally announced the sixth and final part of the series, Volume 6: Final Crisis Trilogy was released on August 17, 2010.

-The complete series was released on DVD on October 12, 2010.
-The entire series was later put on Disney+.
+The complete series was released on DVD and Blu-ray on October 12, 2010.
+Alongside X-Men: The Animated Series and X-Men: Evolution, the entire series was released on Disney+ when it launched on November 12, 2019.